simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Nov 18-Nov 20 2025
+Radio Blackout Forecast for Nov 19-Nov 21 2025

-              Nov 18        Nov 19        Nov 20
+              Nov 19        Nov 20        Nov 21
 R1-R2           15%           15%           15%
 R3 or greater    1%            1%            1%

-Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to isolated M-class flare activity will persit through 20 Nov due to the flare potential presented by AR 4284.
+Rationale: A slight chance for R1-2 (Minor-Moderate) radio blackouts due to isolated M-class flare activity will persit through 21 Nov due to the flare potential presented by AR 4284.

 ```